James-Hendershott/wheresMyApp/Obsidian_Notes/04-Planning/01-Roadmap.md

 # Development Roadmap 🗺️

-> **What This Is**: Structured development plan with milestones, issues, and feature breakdown.
+> **What This Is**: Detailed development plan with specific GitHub Issues, technical requirements, and acceptance criteria.
 > **Purpose**: Plan what to build next, track progress, and organize work into manageable chunks.
-> **For**: Planning development sprints and knowing what features are coming.
+> **For**: Planning development sprints and knowing exactly how to implement features.
 > **How to Use**: Read milestone descriptions, copy issues to GitHub, track progress.
+> **Public Roadmap**: See `ROADMAP.md` in project root for high-level feature overview.

 ---

 # WheresMy App - Development Roadmap 🗺️

 This document outlines the development milestones and initial issues for WheresMy App.

+> **Note**: This aligns with the public-facing `ROADMAP.md`.
+This document provides implementation details.

 ## 📊 Milestones Overview